chpatton013/comedian/doc/SPECIFICATION_FORMAT.md

 Every specification has a unique name within the JSON file.
 Some of these names must be provided explicitly, but others are calculated by `comedian`.
-For example, if a `GptPartitionTable` is put on a device named `sda`, then that partition table is given the name `sda:gpt`.
-And every partition within that table is given a name such as `sda:gpt:1`, `sda:gpt:2`, etc.
+For example, if a `PartitionTable` is put on a device named `sda`, then that partition table is given the name `sda:pt`.
+And every partition within that table is given a name such as `sda:pt:1`, `sda:pt:2`, etc.

 Some specifications have fields which reference other specifications.
 They do this by citing the name of the referred-to specification.
 For example,